 There is an effective vaccine against rotavirus.
 The vaccine has been used in many countries and has been shown to be safe and effective.

 In the UK from July 2013 babies have received drops (by mouth) to help prevent rotavirus.
 These drops are given at 2 and 3 months of age.
 The vaccines are given at the same time as their other routine vaccinations.

 How effective are the rotavirus vaccines?

 The first vaccines against rotavirus were made in the 1990s and had to be withdrawn after they were found to cause too many side-effects.
 But scientists designed new vaccines and the main ones were licensed in 2006.

-They have been tested carefully and have been found to be really effective: they can reduce the symptoms of rotavirus or even stop it happening in the first place, in around 3/4 of children who get vaccinated.
+They have been tested carefully and have been found to be really effective: they can reduce the symptoms of rotavirus or even stop it happening, in around 3/4 of children who get vaccinated.

-In the developing world, the benefits of the vaccines could be huge - potentially reducing the number of deaths from rotavirus by 75% (current estimates suggest about 600,000 children die worldwide each year from rotavirus).
+In the developing world, the benefits of the vaccines can be huge - potentially reducing the number of deaths from rotavirus by 75% (current estimates suggest about 130,000 children under 5 years of age die worldwide each year from rotavirus).

 How safe are the rotavirus vaccines?

 - Large studies have found that side-effects to the rotavirus vaccines are very rare.